Dream Analysis in Dream Work

 Now, make note of any associations and meanings

 that arise when you think of each keyword.

 The best place to start dream analysis is with the objects in your dreams.
 These are all the nouns you wrote down.

-For example, if we were doing dream analysis for the dream of the car, we could write:
+For example, if we were doing dream analysis for the dream of the car

 Then we go back through the list and fill in what each of these objects means to us.